Should Veterans Be Banned from College Campuses?

-This article was first published in August 2017.
+This article first appeared in The Havok Journal in August 2017.

 I had the opportunity to read your essay, Should Veterans Be Banned from UCCS and Other Universities.
 It made me smile as I sipped my morning coffee and I felt a glow of pride brighten my day.
 Isn’t it wonderful that we live in a country where all of us are free to express our opinions in a public forum?
 Where we are all free to pursue educational excellence?

 Aside from the obvious issues of inclusion and equality that you appear to have some difficulty with, I have some concerns regarding your view of your fellow students and your fellow human beings.
 Very specifically, I would like to speak to about classism and privilege.

 Merriam-Webster defines classism as “prejudice or discrimination based on class.”
 As you stated so eloquently in your essay, “a four-year university is supposed to be a place of learning, of understanding, of safety and security” (emphasis mine).
 I think we can both agree that classism, or any other form of blatant discrimination like racism, sexism, ableism, or homophobia, has no place in a free and developed society like we are striving to maintain in America.
 And this is where your essay begins to make me worry.

 Before I address my concerns about your very inappropriate and myopic assumptions about all military veterans, I wish to take a second to address your opinion towards those who are, through choice or circumstance, not attending traditional four-year universities.
 In your essay, you state the following: “Veterans should be allowed to attend trade schools, or maybe even community college.”
 I cannot begin to describe to you the sickening bile that rose in my throat when I read these horrific and inexcusable words.

 Let us say, for argument’s sake, that your assessments of every single veteran attending college are true and accurate (spoiler alert: they are not), what does this sentence say about your opinion of your fellow students?